 Students who request Western International University bill employers or another agency directly for the cost of tuition must submit approved tuition vouchers or letters of credit to the Accounting Office prior to the first class meeting of each course.
-A late fee per course will be assessed and the student's account may be placed on hold should the student's direct billing paperwork not be received prior to the first class meeting of the course.
+The student's account may be placed on hold should the student's direct billing paperwork not be received prior to the first class meeting of the course.